Tallinn - Helsinki

 • By car: Easily accessible via Tallinn’s main roads; follow signs for “Passenger Harbour / Sadam” and allow extra time during busy sailings.

-Port of Helsinki Guide
+Helsinki Port Guide

 The Port of Helsinki is Finland’s largest and busiest ferry port and a major hub for ferries from Helsinki to the Baltic region.
 The port offers frequent ferry connections to Tallinn, as well as services to Stockholm and other Baltic destinations, making it a key gateway for both international travel and short sea crossings.

 Helsinki Ferry Port serves both foot passengers and vehicles and is well known for its modern facilities and efficient boarding procedures.
 Multiple terminals operate across the city, and ferry services run year-round, with increased frequency during peak travel periods and holidays.
-Passengers travelling on international routes should arrive early to allow sufficient time for check-in and boarding.
+Passengers traveling on international routes should arrive early to allow sufficient time for check-in and boarding.

 Address: Port of Helsinki, various terminals including West Harbour (Länsisatama), South Harbour and Katajanokka, Helsinki, Finland